ItsLastDay/Twitter-language-identification/README.md

 Compared performance of 6 approaches on gathered data-set.

 As a result, approach modified by me outperforms others.
 However, it is rather memory-consuming.

+This repository contains all files, that were gathered\produced during the research.
+My implementations of LID algorithms lie in /progs/logr and /progs/liga.